mielnic/mateapp-timesheet/spd.md

 ### Item Deletion ###

 MateApp incorporates a trash bin feature.
 Items deleted by a user are retained in the user's trash until restored or permanently removed.
 Nevertheless, by default, MateApp never completely erases records.
 Deleted entries are stored in the Administration Trash of the Administration module.
 This principle holds for items kept in a user's trash bin as well, facilitating administrator-initiated restoration without requiring access to the user's profile.

+## Administration Section ##

+The administration section is accessible to authorized users through the curly brackets icon on the left side of the navigation bar.

+It comprises three main sections:

+- **Backup:** The system retains the five most recent database backups.
+These backups can be downloaded from the table view.
+Administrators can generate new backups at any time using the backup dropdown in the navigation bar.

+- **Users:** The users section consists of distinct lists for active and inactive users.
+This is where users can be edited, activated, or inactivated.
+Additionally, administrators can create new users using the "create" option in the dropdown menu.

+- **System Trash:** This section provides a list of discarded items from the entire system.
+As the application retains this data indefinitely by default, a search utility has been included to help locate older items.
+Items are sorted according to their trash date.